If you or someone you know would benefit from the outreach of one of our care ministries, contact Debbie Vihstadt.

 Visits or calls by the Pastoral Care Coordinator or a Care Team volunteer

 You may choose to serve on one of these teams and/or receive care from one of these teams.
-In either case, please contact Jan Brown or call the church office.
+In either case, please contact Debbie Vihstadt or call the church office.
 We want to help you in the challenging times and remind you that you’re a valuable part of our faith community.

 PASTORAL CARE OUTREACH

-Jan Brown is available for visits and email or phone conversations regarding loss, stress and difficult life experiences.
+Our pastors are available for visits and email or phone conversations regarding loss, stress and difficult life experiences.
+We also have a Stephen Ministry program (see below) with many caring Stephen Ministers available to walk with you on whatever journey you are on.
 You may also find a need for the prayers of the congregation during these times.
-Contact Jan Brown or complete the form below.
+Contact Debbie Vihstadt at Debbiev@countrysideucc.org to set up a meeting with a pastor or to be paired with a Stephen Minister.

 Stephen Ministry is a peer-based, compassionate and confidential outreach program.
 Members of Countryside are intensely trained to provide Christian caregiving to those adults who are in the midst of grief, loneliness, serious illness, or a crisis in job, marriage, or family.
 Care recipients benefit because they receive prayer and support throughout the crises they face.
 Stephen Ministers benefit through spiritual growth they experience from being involved in meaningful ministry.
 Our church as a whole benefits because this ministry enriches and expands our mission, creating a more caring culture.